databendlabs/databend/website/blog/2023-08-06-databend-weekly-105.md

 ### Native `async fn` in Trait

 Since the MVP of native [async-fn-in-trait](https://github.com/rust-lang/rust/issues/91611) in Rust was launched in November 2022, it has been available for testing on Rust nightly channel.
-It may be time to evaluate the status of this feature and try using it instead of `async_trait`.
+It may be time to evaluate the status of this feature and consider using it instead of `async_trait`.

 ```rust
 #![feature(async_fn_in_trait)]